7 Ways to Dropbox Fix Permissions in Windows 10/Mac

 Now Dropbox fix permissions on Mac have been finished successfully.

 If you still cannot let Dropbox fix permissions in Windows 10 and still cannot sync files to Dropbox.
-There is another better way to backup files to Dropbox with the free cloud backup service CBackupper.
+There is another better way to backup files to Dropbox with the free cloud backup service CBackup.
 It’s available in Windows 10, 8.1, 8, 7, and XP.
-Please download the CBackupper desktop app and you could enjoy the 1000GB cloud storage (CBackup Cloud) 15-day free trial.
+Please download the CBackup desktop app and you could enjoy large cloud storage (CBackup Cloud).

-Now add your Dropbox account to CBackupper and then backup files to Dropbox easily:
+Now add your Dropbox account to CBackup and then backup files to Dropbox easily:

-1. Please create a CBackupper account for free and sign in on CBackupper website.
+1. Please create a CBackup account for free and sign in on CBackup website/desktop app.

-2. Select Added Clouds on the left, then click Add Cloud button, and choose Dropbox and click Add.
-Then follow the on-screen guide to grant authority for CBackupper.
+2. Select My Storage on the left, then click Add Cloud button, and choose Dropbox and click Add.
+Then follow the on-screen guide to grant authority for CBackup.

-3. Edit the Display Name, Storage Path, Allocate Space and Related Tasks, tick the option "Note: Please do not change the path directly in the third-party cloud disk, or modify or delete the backup file.", and hit OK.
+3. Edit the Display Name and Storage Path, tick the option "Note: Please do not change the path directly in the third-party cloud disk, or modify or delete the backup file.", and hit OK.

-1. Then go to CBackupper desktop app, it will log in to your CBackupper account automatically.
+1. (The following operations are only supported on the client.)
+Then go to the CBackup desktop app, it will log in to your CBackup account automatically.

 2. Tap the Backup Tasks tab on the left, then click New Task.